JManzur/CRUD_Api/README.md

 # FastAPI - CRUD API

-This is a demo API that you can use as a starting point for many CRUD type operations projects.
-To build this demo, I'm using FastAPI, an extremely popular web framework for building APIs with Python.
+This is a demo API that you can use as a starting point for many CRUD operations type projects.
+To build this demo, I'm using [FastAPI](https://fastapi.tiangolo.com/), an extremely popular web framework for building APIs with Python.

+> :bulb: A CRUD API is an API that can perform CREATE, READ, UPDATE, and DELETE operations on a database.

 Current features of the CRUD API:

-- Landind page.
+- **Landing page**: 100% unnecessary in a CRUD API but nice to have.
-- Auto generated documentation
+- **Auto generated documentation**: Powered by FastAPI
+- **HealtCheck Endpoint**: Return  a JSON response with an 200 HTTP status code and the hostname of the container where the app is running (For debugging).
+- **Authentication Endpoint**: To perform CRUD operations, the user must be authenticated with a [bearer token](https://swagger.io/docs/specification/authentication/bearer-authentication/), at the authentication endpoint, the user can login with a set of predefined credentials, the application will validate the credentials against a [MongoDB collection](https://www.mongodb.com/docs/manual/core/databases-and-collections/#collections) and return a bearer token.
+- **CRUD Endpoints**: Secure endpoints to CREATE, READ, UPDATE, and DELETE users from a MySQL Table.

 # Solution Diagram: